knoup/xviii/README.md

 Player 1 has INF shooting at Player 2's CAV from 2 tiles away.
 Since INF has a modifier of 2d while shooting from this distance, his roll is multiplied by 2.
 Player 1 rolls 4 and inflicts 8 DMG on Player  2's CAV.

 A unit's cone width determines the horizontal range of their capabilities.
+For example, a unit with a cone width of 5 can shoot both straight ahead, two tiles to the left, and two tiles to the right.

 Melee Combat Rules
 -------------------

-	INF vs INF
+Infantry vs Infantry:

-		*Roll dice
+	-Roll dice

-		*If difference between player 1 and 2 is less than 3, player with highest roll inflicts 1 DMG
+	-If difference between player 1 and 2 is less than 3, player with highest roll inflicts 1 DMG

-		*If both get the same roll, both take 1 DMG
+	-If both get the same roll, both take 1 DMG

-		*Otherwise, inflict 2 DMG
+	-Otherwise, inflict 2 DMG

-	CAV vs CAV:
+Cavalry vs Cavalry:

-		*Roll dice
+	-Roll dice

-		*Same rules as INF vs INF.
+	-If difference between player 1 and 2 is less than 3, player with highest roll inflicts 1 DMG

+	-If both get the same roll, both take 1 DMG

+	-Otherwise, inflict 2 DMG

-	INF vs CAV
+Infantry vs Cavalry:

-		*Roll dice
+	-Roll dice

-		*Player with higher roll wins
+	-Player with higher roll wins

-		*If CAV wins, inflict 4 DMG
+	-If CAV wins, inflict 4 DMG

-		*If equal rolls, CAV takes 1 DMG and INF takes 0.5 DMG
+	-If equal rolls, CAV takes 1 DMG and INF takes 0.5 DMG

-		*If INF wins, inflict 2 DMG (and receive 1)
+	-If INF wins, inflict 2 DMG (and receive 1)

-	INF/CAV vs ART
+Infantry/Cavalry vs Artillery:

-		*Only INF/CAV rolls
+	-Only INF/CAV rolls

-		*If INF/CAV rolls 3 or more, inflict 2 DMG.
+	-If INF/CAV rolls 3 or more, inflict 2 DMG.
 If 2 or less, both INF/CAV and ART take 3 DMG.

-	INF/CAV vs MOR
+Infantry/Cavalry vs Mortar:

-		*Only INF/CAV rolls
+	-Only INF/CAV rolls

-		*If INF/CAV rolls 3 or more, inflict 2 DMG.
+	-If INF/CAV rolls 3 or more, inflict 2 DMG.
 If 2 or less, INF/CAV take 0.5 DMG, MOR takes 2 DMG.

 In-Game
 -------

 During the setup phase, each player deploys their units on the game board.
-Players are limited to the far reaches of the map during this phase.
+Players are limited to the far reaches of the map during this phase (note that this limitation is currently disabled in order to facilitate testing.
+You may currently spawn units anywhere).
 In order to deploy a unit, click on its sprite and then place it on the desired tile.

 The indicators under the counters represent the unit's current direction, health, and movement points, respectively.
-A unit with W 5 4 under it would therefore represent a state in which it is facing westward, has 5 HP, and 4 movement points.
+A unit with W 5 4 under it would therefore represent a state in which it is facing west, has 5 HP, and 4 movement points.

 During the playing phase, players successively command their units by clicking on the desired unit and giving it movement/attack/rotation orders while selected (see below).
 The currently selected unit is outlined in yellow, while units that have already attacked this turn are outlined in red.